Anton Iokov

 Teammates log the time spent manually:

-Or with a timer (involves creating extra date Field and copy-pasting a few buttons):
+Or with a timer (involves creating extra Date Field, Previous Date Field and some Action Buttons):

 To quickly spot the longest tasks, we display the time spent on each card on the Kanban board and turn on the sorting: